 Synonyms: sebaceous cysts (a misnomer as these cysts are not of sebaceous origin), trichilemmal cysts

-The vast majority of epidermoid or pilar cysts are of no great consequence but some in certain places are a cause for concern:
+The vast majority of epidermoid or pilar cysts are of no great consequence.

 - Epidermal cysts (also known as epithelial or infundibular cysts) are intradermal or subcutaneous tumours.
 Epidermoid cysts may occur anywhere on the body but occur most often on the face, scalp, neck, back and scrotum.